 - Sites of significant events

-- Historic locations for an activity, such as trails, petroglyphs, village sites, or battlefields
+- Locations of past activities, such as trails, petroglyphs, village sites, or battlefields

 Protected Archaeological Information

-Information that identifies the location of archaeological sites or the sites of traditional religious ceremonial uses is exempt from public disclosure.
+Information that identifies the location of archaeological sites or the sites of traditional religious ceremonial use is sensitive and exempt from public disclosure.
 This may include archaeological investigation reports, archaeological site forms, site maps, and photographs.
 Keeping this information private may prevent looting or disturbance and may help ensure continued use of the area by traditional religious practitioners.

 Resources